 - Active Directory Federation Services (ADFS)

-See our documentation for complete setup instructions as well as configuration tips for specific providers.
+We have official apps already built for Okta, OneLogin, and Azure.
+See our documentation for complete setup instructions as well as configuration tips for some specific providers.

 LaunchDarkly targeting lets you turn features on or off for individual users or groups of users.
 You can use the Targeting tab to roll features out for internal testing, private betas, or usability tests before performing a broader rollout.
 You can create your own rules to target who you want, when you want.

 Learn more about targeting users in our documentation here.

 In addition to targeting individual users, LaunchDarkly allows you to set up targeting rules that target users by attribute.

 Each rule has three parts: an attribute, an operator, and a user value.
 You can create as many custom targeting rules as you want for each feature flag and even perform percentage rollouts for each rule.

 All users that have not been individually targeted or who are not targeted by a custom rule will be evaluated by the default rule.

 LaunchDarkly provides you with a centralized dashboard to manage the lifecycle of your features from local development, to QA, to production.
 Manage multiple different software projects with their own development environments.